 How to Create Calculated Field in Pivot Table Data Model

 If you are looking for ways to create a calculated field in the Pivot Table data model, then this article will serve this purpose.
-So, let’s start with our main article to know the detailed procedures of doing this job.
+So, let’s start with our main article to learn the detailed procedures of doing this job.

 What Is a Calculated Field?